*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Gobekli Tepe is long, much, much older.

-Well, that's that's what they are saying.
+Well, that's, that is what they are saying.

-And we know about the giants, perhaps you know, even in Egypt, they have actual photographs of excavating gigantic bones.
+And I'm sure there are even more, and we know about the giants, perhaps, you know, even in, in Egypt, they have actual photographs of, of excavating gigantic bones, giants, yes, giants.

-They've written books about how the Smithsonian has hidden this, the secret of the ghost.
+They've written books about how the Smithsonian has hidden this, the secrets behind all of the giants that have inhabited the earth.

-It is interesting to me on Gobekli Tepe, again, that the largest columns are in this central area of what we call Gobekli Tepe, and they named some of the farther away sites with related names.
+It is interesting to me on Gobekli Tepe, again, that the largest columns are in the central area of what we call Gobekli Tepe, and they named some of the farther away sites with related names.

 I don't have them in front of me right now.

-As you go down, as you go down the hill, they've got the sort of square sites all down the hill.
+As you go down, as you go down the hill, they've got the sort of square sites all down the hill and the columns get smaller and rougher.

 To me, it was as though people who didn't know what they were doing were trying to emulate, were trying to reach the world.